ayako02/google-place-autocomplete/README.md

 # About

-This is a google location web app built using ReactJS and Javascript.
+This is a google location web app built using `ReactJS` and `Javascript`.
 You can search any place and the marker will pin the exact location automatically on the map.

 Moreover, you may see your past histories below the map, and clicking on each keyword allows you to search the location on the map again.